Five Perfect Picnic Spots in the Lake District

 This pretty little spot is a relatively gentle hike from Town End where you’ll find a couple of laybys for parking, or a slightly steeper hike from Ambleside.
 From either direction it’s only about a mile and for the views you get over Windermere it’s well worth the effort.

-There are no benches here so be sure to take a rug if you don’t like sitting on rocks or grass.
+There are no benches here, so be sure to take a rug if you don’t like sitting on rocks or grass.

-As it’s such a short walk from Ambleside it makes for a perfect summer evening picnic.
+As it’s such a short walk from Ambleside, it makes for a perfect summer evening picnic.
 You can watch the sun begin to set over the fells and still be back in town within half an hour or so before it gets dark.

 Fell Foot Park

-If a hike and a picnic rug isn’t your idea of a picnic then how about a proper park with picnic benches, toilets and a cafe?
+If a hike and a picnic rug isn’t your idea of a picnic, then how about a National Trust park with picnic benches, toilets and a cafe?
 Fell Foot Park is on the most southerly point of Windermere and is owned by the National Trust.
-There’s a large pay & display car park though if you’re a member it’s free.
+This is a wonderful lakeshore park with stunning mountain views, a boathouse cafe, watersports hire and a kids play area.

 Walna Scar Road Car Park

-The car park is along a steep single track road on the hills just to the south of Coniston.
+The car park is along a steep single-track road on the hills just to the south of Coniston.
 It’s free to park but can get busy with hikers.

 Beyond the car park the broad track continues and there are many lovely open grassy spots where you can set up a decent picnic and enjoy views down over Coniston Water.

-Because it’s higher up and rather exposed it will generally be a little breezier here than in the picnic spots on the lake shore.
+Because it’s higher up and rather exposed, it will generally be a little breezier here than in the picnic spots on the lake shore.

 Raven Crag